fredisnowhere/sharedcredentials/README.md

 Drawbacks / to be discussed
 - AFAWK, not present yet inside any standards / specifications
-- If we want to take advantage of an updated growing Merkle tree for existing we have to inform previous users about the update, meaning keeping a kind of opened communication channel between Issuers and their previous users (Anyway, we think this kind of channel opportunity is important -users should be able to closed/ignore these channels on their user side at any time- is important to create so we are working on it)
+- If we want to take advantage of an updated growing Merkle tree for existing users, we have to inform previous users about the update, meaning keeping a kind of opened communication channel between Issuers and their previous users (Anyway, we think this kind of channel opportunity between issuers and users is important -users should be able to closed/ignore these channels on their user side at any time- and we are working on it)
 - Issuers have to send each credential with additional information: a group of Merlkle proofs (note: it can be encrypted with the first derived public key)
 - Users have to send each presentation with additional information: Claim content, public key and Merkle proof